digitranslab/jumpstart/docs/versioned_docs/version-2.15.0/data-sources/mailgun.md

 Enter your **Mailgun API key** in the "API key" field.

 :::tip
-Mailgun API key is required to create an Mailgun datasource on ToolJet.
+Mailgun API key is required to create an Mailgun datasource on JumpStart.
 You can generate API key by visiting [Mailgun account page](https://app.mailgun.com/app/account/security/api_keys).
 :::

 Click on the 'Save' button to save the data source.